 By using the tips, tricks, and tools included in this post, you will be a master puzzle master in no time.
 Though escape rooms take brainpower to solve, setting up a challenging game does not require as much manpower as you might suspect.
 Using pre-made resources helps you set up the room in a snap, so you can focus on helping players have fun.

-Next, check out our post on virtual murder mystery games.
+Next, check out our post on interactive murder mystery games.

 FAQ: Escape Room Puzzles

 Here are some of the most common questions and answers about free DIY escape room puzzles.